stellar/stellar-core/src/transactions/readme.md

 When added, signers are authorized (in addition to the master key) to sign transactions for the source account.

+If the weight of the master key is ever updated to 0, the master key is considered to be an invalid key and you cannot sign any transactions with it (even for operations with a threshold value of 0).
+If there are other signers listed on the account, they can still continue to sign transactions.

 "Signers" refers to the master key or to signers added later.

 A signer is defined as the pair (public key, weight) - see the "Thresholds"